 Yes!
-Casetext has licensed attorneys to help customers find cases and other legal authorities.
+Casetext has reference attorneys on staff to help customers find cases and other legal authorities.

 What reference attorneys can do:

-Recommend specific search terms and search queries for keyword, natural language, and CARA searches.
+Recommend specific search terms and search queries for keyword, natural language, and CARA searches for specific legal issues.

 Recommend databases and authorities (statutes, cases, regulations, etc.) to search to find information on legal research topics.

 Provide one-on-one training on CARA, Casetext's SmartCite citator, and other research tools on Casetext.

 Find a specific case, statute, or other authority.

 What reference attorneys cannot do: